charmed-kubernetes/kubernetes-docs/pages/k8s/metallb.md

 </p></div>

+# Deployment

+## Layer 2 mode

-The best way to install MetalLB in layer 2 mode on Charmed Kubernetes is with the MetalLB Operator.
-The MetalLB Operator is a charm bundle that allows the deployment of both the controller and speaker components.
+The best way to deploy MetalLB in layer 2 mode on Charmed Kubernetes is with the MetalLB bundle, which includes Kubernetes operator charms both the controller and speaker components.

 To deploy the operator, you will first need a Kubernetes model in Juju.
 Add your Kubernetes as a cloud to your Juju controller: